-She is married to John Shaw, a Scotsman and Indophile, who headed a leading textiles MNC, Madura Coats from 1991-1998 as Chairman and Managing Director.
-John Shaw is currently the Vice-Chairman, Biocon Limited.
+Ms Mazumdar-Shaw is married to John Shaw, a Scotsman and Indophile, who headed a leading textiles MNC Madura Coats from 1991-1998 as Chairman and Managing Director.
+John Shaw is currently the Vice-Chairman of Biocon.